Special Offers

 Our Feedback

-The principals for growing Sweetcorn, Babycorn and Popping Corn varieties are basically all the same - the main differences being at the time of harvest.
+The principles for growing Sweetcorn, Babycorn and Popping Corn varieties are basically the same, the main differences coming at the time of harvest.

-A warm growing season is the most critical factor of success with all varieties; whilst we now offer several varieties that will perform well in lower temperatures, the fact remains that the warmer the growing conditions the better your crop will be.
-If you have the room, we thoroughly recommend growing all or some of your crop under protection, especially more Northern gardeners.
+A warm growing season is the most critical success factor with all varieties; whilst we now offer several varieties that will perform well in lower temperatures, the fact remains that the warmer the growing conditions the better your crop will be.
+If you have the room, we thoroughly recommend growing all or some of your crop under protection, especially if you're growing sweetcorn in the north.

-Here at Victoriana we grow both an outdoor crop and a protected crop each year, this not only guarantees a crop if we have a cold Summers but also provides an extended cropping in 'normal years' when we harvest from both outside and inside.
+Here at Victoriana we grow both an outdoor crop and a protected crop each year; this not only guarantees a crop if we have a cold summer but also provides an extended cropping in normal years, when we harvest from both outside and inside.

 Whilst our outdoor crops are grown in the ground, we grow our protected crop in containers, planting two plants per 12 litre container.

-this will give you early sweetcorn without the worry of cold temperatures)
+(This will give you early sweetcorn without the worry about cold temperatures.)

-Home grown sweetcorn is much sweeter than shop bought sweetcorn, this is because the sugar in the cobs starts to turn to starch the moment the cobs are cut.
-To get the best from your cobs cut as close to when you are going to cook them as possible - it is common for Americans (famous for their love of corn) to take a saucepan of boiling water with them to plunge the cobs into when they go to cut their corn; if you do this please be careful!
+Home-grown sweetcorn is much sweeter than shop-bought sweetcorn.
+This is because the sugar in the cobs starts to turn to starch the moment the cobs are cut.
+To get the best from your cobs cut them as close as possible to when you are going to cook them.
+It is not unknown for Americans (famous for their love of corn) to take a saucepan of boiling water with them to plunge the cobs into the moment they cut their corn; if you do this, please be careful!

-Plunging the freshly cut cobs, husk and all, into a bucket of water and then barbecuing is also a way to maintain that super sweet flavour - no need to wrap in foil as the wet husk will protect the kernels and as the outer layers char they will give a fantastic smoky flavour.
+Plunging the freshly-cut cobs, husk and all, into a bucket of water and then barbecuing them is also a way to maintain that super-sweet flavour – no need to wrap in foil as the wet husk will protect the kernels and as the outer layers char they will give a fantastic smoky flavour.

 Babycorn.
 Four or five pale yellow babycorns are produced on each plant.
 Vigorous in habit and easy to grow with no pollination concerns.
 F1 Hybrid.